Thomasrgx/Thomasrgx/README.md

 ### Hi there 👋

-I'm a cybersecurity engineer working in Toulon, France.
+I'm a cybersecurity engineer working for Sopra Steria in Paris, France.

 NOW